Home

 • install energy-efficient heating and lighting systems to complement energy conservation measures

-• install motion detectors in classrooms to make the lights go out when there's nobody in the room
+• install motion detectors in classrooms and hallways to make the lights go out when there's nobody there

 • build and place pedal-powered recharging stations throughout the school